openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/description_guidelines.rst

 Subject Guidelines
 ************************************

-You can select up to two subjects in addition to the primary subject.
+A primary subject is required.
+Optionally, you can select up to two subjects in addition to the primary subject.
 Only the primary subject appears on the About page.

 .. only:: Partners